dave-vazquez/hacker-news/README.md

   └─── DirectReplies - fetches comment data for each comment id
 ```

-Lastly, a list of `Reply` components rendered by `DirectReplies`, will act as the presentional components, displaying the data for each comment to the reader.
+Lastly, a list of `Reply` components rendered by `DirectReplies`, will act as the presentational components, displaying the data for each comment to the reader.

 ```
 ReplySection         - fetches story data --> comment ids